At the end of an episode, one character will describe the Aesop

 - Sushi Pack practically runs on this trope, although they usually use a variation where the villain should learn the lesson that the Pack member does, but doesn't.

-- After Bumblebee, Bulkhead, and Sari in Transformers Animated learn important lessons about not "bending the rules" after infiltrating an illegal street racing circuit.
+- In Transformers Animated, Bumblebee, Bulkhead, and Sari learn important lessons about not "bending the rules" after infiltrating an illegal street racing circuit.
 This leads Bumblebee to realize that breaking the law is bad and to Sari's chagrin he stops pirating the cable they used to watch the races in the first place.

 - Well, it's not so much Aesop Amnesia as a generally low opinion of Bonnie.